bherduran/photopuzzle/README.md

 Photo Puzzle is a browser-based jigsaw puzzle game where users upload their own photos and play them as puzzles.
 Everything runs locally in the browser — no backend, no uploads, no accounts required.

-Built as a portfolio project to demonstrate frontend web development skills including Canvas API, CSS theming, localStorage, and responsive design.

 ---

 ## 🚀 Live Demo